google/googletest/docs/advanced.md

     `u`!) to set up the shared resources and a `static void TearDownTestSuite()` function to tear them down.

-That's it! googletest automatically calls `SetUpTestSuite()` before running the *first test* in the `FooTest` test suite (i.e. before creating the first `FooTest` object), and calls `TearDownTestSuite()` after running the *last test* in it (i.e. after deleting the last `FooTest` object).
+That's it!
+GoogleTest automatically calls `SetUpTestSuite()` before running the *first test* in the `FooTest` test suite (i.e. before creating the first `FooTest` object), and calls `TearDownTestSuite()` after running the *last test* in it (i.e. after deleting the last `FooTest` object).
 In between, the tests can